+This article provides an overview of Philip Seymour Hoffman’s cause of death and details of the autopsy report.
 With the Oscar buzz taking over the celeb-sphere, the sudden news of the death of the highly regarded artist and dedicated actor Philip Seymour Hoffman rocked Hollywood.
 Hoffman, age 46, was found dead in his New York apartment on February 2, 2014.

-On February 2, David Bar Katz, a screenwriter and playwright found his friend in the bathroom of his office apartment in Manhattan, New York.
+On February 2, David Bar Katz, a screenwriter, and playwright found his friend in the bathroom of his office apartment in Manhattan, New York.
 Investigators uncovered enough evidence to suggest that the potential cause of death was a fatal cocktail of prescription drugs and heroin.
 In fact, Hoffman was found dead with a hypodermic needle still attached to his arm.

-Often described as a sleepy looking and frumpily dressed man, Philip Seymour Hoffman often talked about his drug-addled past.
+Often described as a sleepy-looking and frumpily dressed man, Philip Seymour Hoffman often talked about his drug-addled past.
 Struggling with substance abuse since the age of 22, Hoffman had sought rehab care several times.
 At one point, he even admitted to abusing any substance he could find.

 Autopsy results inconclusive: suspected overdose?

 Over 50 envelopes of heroin were found in Hoffman’s apartment along with several syringes and a range of prescription drugs.
-The heroin found in the apartment did not contain a dangerous substance known as fetanyl that has been recently tied to over 20 fatal death in the Pennsylvania area.
+The heroin found in the apartment did not contain fentanyl.
+Fentanyl is a dangerous substance known that has been recently tied to over 20 fatal deaths in the Pennsylvania area.

 The arrest of four drug suspects

 After further investigation, four people were arrested in relation to the large amounts of illicit drugs found in the Manhattan apartment.
-Three men and one woman aged 22, 48, 57 and 22 were arrested in the NoHo district and detained for drug-related charges.
+Three men and one woman aged 22, 48, 57, and 22 were arrested in the NoHo district and detained for drug-related charges.

-According to some reports by TMZ a drug user tipped off the NYPD when he saw the actor contact the dealer who lived in the same building.
-In the last few hours of his life, Philip Seymour Hoffman was found to have made six transactions in a supermarket ATM near his home.
+According to some reports by TMZ, a drug user tipped off the NYPD when he saw the actor contact the dealer who lived in the same building.
+In the last few hours of his life, Philip Seymour Hoffman was found to have made six transactions at a supermarket ATM near his home.

 Get the scoop on more Celebrity Investigations.